lilileiva/lilileiva/README.md

 #### I'm Liliana from Argentina.
 📚 I'm currently studying Electronic Engineering, and studying at Henry's bootcamp to become a Full Stack Developer.

-🌱 I’m currently working on my portfolio adding projects and learning Back-end development with NodeJS and Express.
+🌱 I’m currently learning Back-end development with NodeJS and Express.

+🕹 My hobbies are Rubik's cubes and play guitar.

+📫 You can email me at: lilianadelcleiva@gmail.com

 <!--
 ---